PDCbc/hapi/README.md

         * `404` - The requested query does not exist.
         * `500` - Server error occurred.

+# Tests

+## Unit Tests

+Unit tests reside in the `test/` directory.
+They are using the [MochaJs](http://mochajs.org/) unit test framework.
+Code coverage is provided by [Blanket](https://github.com/alex-seville/blanket) The directory is structured to mirror the `lib/` directory, please keep it organized!
+To run tests use the following:

+`npm test` - this runs a suite of mocha tests and a code coverage by running `sh runtests.sh`.

+Alternatively, code coverage can be run independently of the regular mocha reporter: `npm run test-coverage` and tests can be run without coverage: `npm run test-no-coverage`.

+Note: the coverage and normal coverage unit tests are coupled together in `npm test` because the mocha does not currently support multiple reporter types (html-cov AND command line) at the same time.

+# Setup

 ## Dependencies

 Before starting, you should ensure you have the following available on your machine: